 As a cost-effective measure, we procure goods and stock them in our respective warehouses, supplying them locally.
 This strategy reduces transportation costs without compromising the quality of the materials procured, while also ensuring a continuous supply of products.
-To meet our PAN India presence and ensure timely supply of our products, we have one processing center and five warehouses located in Jodhpur, Rajasthan, two warehouses in Bhiwandi, Maharashtra, and one warehouse each in Ahmedabad, Gujarat, and Mundra, Dist.
-Kachchh, Gujarat.
-Additionally, we follow an outsourcing model for running our warehouses in Bhiwandi, Ahmedabad, and Mundra, ensuring timely delivery of our products to customers across different geographies.
+To meet our PAN India presence and ensure timely supply of our products, we have one processing unit and three warehouses situated at Jodhpur, Rajasthan, one warehouse situated at Bhiwandi, Maharashtra, one warehouse situated at Ahmedabad, Gujarat, and one warehouse at Mundra, Dist.
+Kachchh, Gujarat, respectively.
+We also follow an outsourcing model for running our warehouses situated at Bhiwandi, Ahmedabad, and Mundra to ensure timely delivery of our products to customers across geographies.